freegeo/jmeta/README.md

 ```

 So, to define a new primitive type you have to specify a type name and to associate one or more unary or binary guards
 with that type.
-Keep in mind, we were using the standard namespace called "std".
+Keep in mind, we were using the standard namespace called `std`.
 That's pretty possible but I do not
 recommend you to do so.
-Instead of using the std namespace you should define your own one.
+Instead of using the `std` namespace you should define your own one.
 There is no special
 syntax on it, **jmeta** creates a new namespace once it appears.

 OK, let's try again.